 How does a person go about doing this?
 Just like other forms of foot-in-the-door approaches, the idea is to present yourself as much as possible while keeping it simple and clear for the listener.
 Being authentic is all-important in any selling situation.
 You can only earn what you’re worth by doing business right at your price point and if there’s anything more important than that it’s taking care of your customers first.

-Also Read This: How to Start Your Career as a Freelance IT Support Specialist
+Also Read This: How to Cancel a Fiverr Order as a Buyer

 How to Review and Adjust Your Rates Over Time